Step 8: Capability Matching #

 The Solution: Capabilities #

-Every product characteristic implies a required capability:
+Every part characteristic implies a required capability:

-Product: output_voltage (function: dc_voltage, direction: OUTPUT)
+Part: output_voltage (function: dc_voltage, direction: OUTPUT)

 Required: dc_voltage measurement capability (direction: INPUT)